In 1870-72, John Marius Wilson's Imperial Gazetteer of England and Wales described Leicester Frith like this:

 Leicester Frith through time

-Leicester Frith is now part of Leicester district.
-Click here for graphs and data of how Leicester has changed over two centuries.
-For statistics about Leicester Frith itself, go to Units and Statistics.
+Leicester Frith is now part of LEICESTER Unitary Authority.
+Click here for graphs and data of how LEICESTER has changed over two centuries.
+For statistics about Leicester Frith itself, go to Statistics.

 How to reference this page: